guatavita/Dicom_Reporter_Class/README.md

 # Dicom_Reporter_Class

-This class is a DICOM listener that will create a report of all the dicom seriesID/patientID in the output directory as well as possibibly convert them to niftii images.
+This class is a DICOM listener that will create a report of all the dicom seriesID/patientID in the output directory as well as possibibly convert them to nifti images.

 ### Example